joejag/adieu/README.md

 - Create fancy cards for trips
 - spruce up emails, if style is missing add it (like Kent Dodds pre section)
 - Sleeping things
-- store OAuth redirect for all sessions rather than just the initial one

 # Probably never